-The MAP-21 and subsequent federal transportation bills instituted performance measurement to provide greater accountability and transparency to achieve the most efficient and effective investment of transportation resources.
+The MAP-21 and subsequent federal transportation bills established performance measurements and targets to provide greater accountability and transparency to achieve the most efficient and effective investment of transportation resources.
 Performance measurement requirements were refined in the FAST Act.
 State DOTs and MPOs are required to move towards a performance-based planning process with an emphasis on project selection based on specific planning factors.
-Among its project scoring criteria, the Permian Basin MPO will consider the following Performance Measures and Targets for selection of projects in its MTP and TIP development.
-TIPs that are amended after October 1, 2018 are required to meet the federal Performance Based Planning and Programming requirements to be considered for approval.
+Among its project scoring criteria, the Permian Basin MPO will consider the following

+Performance Measures and Targets for selection of projects in its MTP and TIP development.
+TIPs that were amended after October 1, 2018 are required to meet the federal Performance Based Planning and Programming requirements to be considered for approval.